WeblateOrg/weblate/docs/devel/integration.rst

 Fetch changes made in Weblate
 +++++++++++++++++++++++++++++

-Weblate represents a branch from your VCS upstream that you can fetch changed strings from just like any other.
+Weblate represents a branch from your version control system upstream that you can fetch changed strings from just like any other.

 Either fetch the filesystem, or use :ref:`git-exporter`.
 Commit any pending changes first (see :ref:`lazy-commit`) from the user interface (in the :guilabel:`Repository maintenance`) or from the command-line using :ref:`wlc`.

-Automation is possible by granting the Weblate user push access to your repository and configuring :ref:`component-push` in the :ref:`component`.
+Automation is possible by granting the Weblate user (available for various version control systems) push access to your repository and configuring :ref:`component-push` in the :ref:`component`.

 .. seealso::